 BASIC SERVICE: Tell them you are perfectly capable of assisting them with their issue.

-Giving a backhistory of your issues with a company or product can be nauseating.
-When you get juggled around between agents, details get lost and you have to repeat yourself over and over.
-Imagine calling a customer service line knowing that you can speak to someone who knows your name, what products or services you use, and what problems and fixes you’ve run into before!
+Giving a back history of your issues with a company or product can be nauseating.
+When you get juggled around between agents, details get lost and you have to repeat yourself.
+Imagine calling a customer service line knowing that you can speak to someone who knows your name, what products or services you use, and what problems and fixes you’ve run into before.
 Now that is exceeding customer expectations!

 BASIC SERVICE: Assure them that you understand what they are trying to say and respond appropriately.

 EXCEEDING EXPECTATIONS: Ask questions to make sure you understand correctly and aren’t wasting their time, as well as help guide the customer toward the wording they are looking for.